devsecopsgirl/internship-appsecco/docs/Jenkins-installation.md

 sudo ufw allow 8080
 ```

-To check the ufw's status confirm the new rules:
+To check the ufw status confirm the new rules:

 ```
 sudo ufw status